Last Updated: October 15, 2019

 To process and respond to your inquiries and provide you with customer service;

-To contact you with information that we believe will be of interest to you (such as product announcements, software updates, and special offers);
+To contact you with information that we believe will be of interest to you (such as marketing communications, product announcements, software updates, and special offers);

 To analyze the accuracy, effectiveness, usability, or popularity of the Program Services;